-Wheeling and “banking” instruments played a fundamental part in the deployment of renewable generation projects in Mexico.
+Wheeling and “banking” instruments played a fundamental role in the deployment of renewable generation projects in Mexico.
 The main strength of these structures is that they enable renewables to compete against conventional generation, without involving additional costs to consumers.

 In 2017 wind generation was 1,976,434 MWh, 12x more than in 2010 and around 44x more than in 2006, the year in which wheeling agreements and energy banking entered into force.
 These instruments, along with the open season process, was the driver for the successful development of renewables in Mexico.
 We expect the industry to enjoy a compound annual growth rate of 5% to 8% over the next three to five years.

 The concept of “energy banking” was introduced in 2006, six years after the introduction of interconnection contracts.
 These contracts allowed renewable energy plants over 0.5 MW to connect to the grid with discounts for 50-70%.

 Energy Banking means that a renewable energy plant can earn credits for the surplus generated under favorable weather conditions.
 During times with high wind speeds, a wind farm can virtually “bank” its surplus energy as credits, and trade them later.

 Generators can sell the “banked” energy when they are unable to meet the agreed amount.
 Sales are executed at peak hours, or any other times within 12 months.
 The price is set at 85% of the spot price at the time of the transaction.